 - Reduces the chances of collision because of the token passing.
 This brings better performance than a bus topology.

-- Each computer can react to another computer without traversing to a central server.
+- Each computer can reach another computer without traversing to a central server.

 - Each terminal has equal access.

 - The data transfer rate is slower as compared to the star topology.
 A packet will pass all the intermediate nodes before reaching the destination.
-While in star topology a packet needs to only pass a single central hope (E.g Switch).
+While in a star topology, a packet needs only to pass a single central hop (e.g., Switch).

-- Single point of failure – If any intermediate computer goes down between, communicating parties, all communication will be lost.
+- Single point of failure – If any intermediate switches go down between communicating parties, all communication will be lost.

-- More expensive, as compared to a star topology.
-As needed additional hardware other than ethernet card.
+- More expensive as compared to a star topology.
+As needed, additional hardware other than an ethernet card.